yuzunekoayu/stylish/week-1/part-3/README.md

 Data is ready!

 Now, we should create product list by JavaScript dynamically.
-At first, it's empty in our container of product list, let's create HTML elements based on data from server.
+At first, it's empty in our container of product list, let's create HTML elements based on received data.

 ### Step 3: Create Pages for Product Categories